sweetest-framework/sweetest/GUIDELINES.md

     .offerMockRequired<BackendGateway> { FakeBackendGateway() }
 ```

-It's important to have `<BackendGateway>` in `dependency` and `offerMockRequired`, because that directs sweetest to the right dependency configuration.
+It's important to have `<BackendGateway>` in `dependency` and `offerMockRequired` unchanged, because that directs sweetest to the right dependency configuration.

-The solution is obviously clunky, but it preserves the lazy behavior of dependency initializations.
+The solution is obviously clunky, but it works in all cases as it preserves the lazy behavior of dependency initializations.
 The lazy behavior helps in situations where initialization code in production classes get in the way during the initialization of the test.

 ##### Immediate initialization approach